-CITIZENS FINANCIAL SERVICES.
-INC.

-15 South Main Street Mansfield, Pennsylvania 16933 570-662-2121
+CITIZENS FINANCIAL SERVICES, INC. 15 South Main Street Mansfield, Pennsylvania 16933 570-662-2121

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 19, 2022
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 18, 2023

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Citizens Financial Services, Inc. (the "Company") will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, at 10:00 a.m., local time, on Tuesday, April 19, 2022, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Citizens Financial Services, Inc. (the "Company") will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, at 10:00 a.m., local time, on Tuesday, April 18, 2023, for the following purposes:

-- 1. To elect one Class 3 director to serve for a one-year term and four Class 2 directors to serve for three-year terms, and until their successors are duly elected and qualified; - 2.
+- 1. To elect four Class 3 directors to serve for three-year terms, and until their successors are duly elected and qualified; - 2.
 To ratify the appointment of S.R.
-Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022; and - 3.
+Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2023; - 3.
+To approve the Citizens Financial Services, Inc. 2023 Employee Stock Purchase Plan; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.